If you love stitching you must try crazy quilt embroidery!

 A new generation of stitchers revived the craft in the 1980s.
 No longer restricted to bedcovers and throws, they created pillows, wall hangings, bags, purses, vests, needlecases and pincushions.

-In more recent years the craft has increased in popularity.
-Crazy quilt embroidery is even more lavish, with blocks encrusted in stitchery and embellishments of all kinds.
+Crazy quilt embroidery is even more lavish than in the past, with blocks encrusted in stitchery and embellishments of all kinds, including buttons, beads, ribbons, braids, lace, tatting and charms.

 It didn't take long for me to become addicted!